-CCP 251: Education of Exceptional Children
+CCP 251: Education of the Young Child with Exceptionalities

 Level I Prereq: Academic Reading and Writing Levels of 6; CCP 101 minimum grade "C"

 Some classes are not offered every term.
 To see if this class is currently available, check the schedule.

 Save a trip to campus.
 Just fire up your computer webcam and microphone to talk to an advisor online.more »